ABOUT SUSIE WARGINRE/MAX Hall of Fame Realtor

 Susie and Mike have lived in Douglas County since 1999.
-They have two teenagers, Justin and Samantha and stay hopping between kid activities, Susie’s passion for running & biking and Mike’s love for playing cards.
-There is never a dull moment in their house.
+They have two young adult children in college.
+Between family, Susie’s passion for running & biking and Mike’s love for playing cards, there is never a dull moment in their house.

 After graduating with a bachelor’s degree in Speech Communications from CSU, Susie was hired to literally push buttons at an AM station in Fort Collins (KIIX-AM).
 Six months later, she said yes to a Christmas Day shift on 93.3 KTCL-FM and her FM radio career was born.